Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Proof of the main theorems and some consequences

-Several corollaries follow from our main theorem.
-In order to state them we need again to fix some notation, as well as to recall some facts.
-For $h>0$ we define the sphere
+Several corollaries follow from the main theorems.
+In order to state them we need to introduce some notions as well as to recall some facts.
+In our previous work \cite{MaVe} we have defined, for $h>0$, the Gromov's ideal boundary of the length space $(E^N,\phi_h)$, here denoted as $\calB_h$.
+If $a\in\Omega_h$ then the set $\calB_h(a)$ of horofunctions directed by $a$ is included in $\calB_h$.
+Let us recall this construction.
+Given $h>0$, let us call $\calD_h$ the set of functions dominated by $L+h$ and vanishing at $0\in E^N$